Menu

 At Yew Tree, we follow the locally agreed syllabus for Religious Education (RE).
 Information about the syllabus is available in the link below.

 In accordance with Government requirements, we also deliver a daily act of collective worship (assemblies) to our children.
 These take place either together as a whole school, in phases or in class groups.
-The themes of our assemblies are available upon request and cover major world faith celebrations, British values and aspects of PSHE.
+The themes of our assemblies cover major world faith celebrations, British values and aspects of PSHE.

 Parents/Carers have the right to withdraw their children from RE and/or collective worship.
-Any requests for this must be made to the headteacher so that there can be a discussion about curriculum provision for the children in our school.
+Any requests for this must be made, in writing, to the headteacher so that there can be a discussion about curriculum provision for the children in our school.

 Religious Education Policy